Sustainability Reporting Initiative

 Our Human Resources team works hard to ensure our compensation and benefits remain in line with or above those of industry peers.
-By offering fair compensation, attractive working conditions, a generous benefits package, a safe and inclusive working environment, a good work/life balance, fair and equal treatment, and opportunities for advancement, we are able to attract and retain a skilled and passionate workforce.
+By offering fair compensation, generous vacation leave, a comprehensive benefits package, a safe and inclusive working environment, a good work/life balance, and opportunities for training and advancement, we are able to attract and retain a skilled and passionate workforce.

 |By employment type|

 96.5% of employment contracts at Innergex were permanent

 Total number of hours worked by employees in 2021: 785,333

 Compensation and Benefits

 As at December 31